sidh-crypto/sike.org/src/errata.md

   ((6 : 1), (8 : 4)), and line 2 in Algorithm 22 should read ((A : C),
   (A₂₄⁺ : A₂₄⁻)) ← ((6 : 1), (8 : 4)).

-Acknowledgments: Carlos Andrés Lara Nino.
+Acknowledgments: Carlos Andrés Lara Niño.